Virtual Control Contraction Metrics: Convex Nonlinear Feedback Design via Behavioral Embedding: Nonlinear Stabilization via VCCM

-A special case of the VCCM approach is when we take the true system itself as a virtual representation.
+A special case of the VCCM approach is when we take the original system itself as a virtual representation.
 In this case, both control synthesis and realization are the same as in the CCM approach \cite{Manchester:2017,Manchester:2018}.
-By introducing the virtual representation, it allows us to impose much weaker stability and performance specifications since the guarantees offered by the CCM approach are for all admissible reference trajectories.
-Additionally, the complexity of the control design can be scaled since part of the system nonlinearities can be treated as external parameters at the synthesis stage and the coupling effect is then shifted in the realization step.
-The example below shows that with proper choices of the virtual system, we can utilize attractive properties (e.g., skew-symmetric structure) of the true nonlinear system to simplify the control synthesis.
-Moreover, we can use the VCCM approach to achieve $ \Bf^* $-specified stability for the system which is not universally stabilizable.
+With the proposed generalization based on the behavior embedding, our method can be applied to weak stabilization problems where the CCM approach fails to produce a feedback controller, see Example~\ref{exmp:1}.
+Additionally, the complexity of the control design can be simplified since part of the system nonlinearities can be treated as external parameters at the synthesis stage.

-\begin{exmp} Consider a nonlinear system of the form \eqref{eq:sys-exmp} with $ A(x)= $.
-For the VCCM approach, we consider the virtual system $ \dot{\chi}=A(x)\chi+B\mu. $ By exploiting the skew-symmetric structural property of $ A(x) $ (i.e. $ A^\top+A=-2I $), the open-loop differential dynamics (i.e., $ \delta_{\mu}=0 $) is exponentially stable.